giles-shaw/stocks-monitor/README.md

 ```
 stocks-monitor -t -s AAPL MSFT
 ```
-in order to run `stocks-monitor` in testing mode with fake simulated based data on closing prices.
+in order to run `stocks-monitor` in testing mode with simulated data based on closing prices.

 `stocks-monitor` can sort the information it presents to you according to any of the columns displayed.
-Simply press the index key of the corresponding column (i.e., press `1` to sort by the first column, `2` to sort by the first column...). `stocks-monitor` will sort numeric columns in descending order and tect based columns in ascending order.
+Simply press the index key of the corresponding column (i.e., press `1` to sort by the first column, `2` to sort by the first column...). `stocks-monitor` will sort numeric columns in descending order and text based columns in ascending order.
 Attempting to sort an already sorted column will reverse the sort order.

 ## Configuration